 Women at risk for preterm labor are usually told to abstain as well.
 Most of the studies that have looked at this issue concluded that the chance of sex causing preterm labor was only higher in women who also had a lower genital tract infection.
 But because such infections can go unnoticed during pregnancy, doctors err on the side of caution and recommend avoiding sex if you are at risk for preterm labor.

-hormone released by orgasm, oxytocin, is the same one doctors use to induce labor.
+Some couples think that sexual intercourse near the end of pregnancy might induce labor.
+There is good theory behind this popular belief: The hormone released by orgasm, oxytocin, is the same one doctors use to induce labor.
 In addition, semen contains molecules called prostaglandins, which are also used by doctors inducing labor to help "ripen" the cervix.
 The few studies examining this question have been inconclusive, Jones says.

 "Every doctor has anecdotes of patients who have tried it and went into labor the next day," Jones says.
 For uncomplicated pregnancies, she says it's safe for couples wanting to kick-start labor to try.

 It's well known that moderate, heavy or binge alcohol consumption during pregnancy can lead to fetal alcohol spectrum disorders, which can include facial deformities, low birth weight, delayed development, mental retardation and heart and other birth defects.
 But until recently, no one had taken a close look at the consequences of much lower levels of alcohol consumption during pregnancy.